syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/ticks.md

 ## Show major ticks

-You can enable the major ticks on the track.
+Enable the major ticks on the track.
 It is a shape used to represent the major interval points of the track.
 The default value of the [`ShowTicks`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowTicks) property is `False`.

 For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) is `DateTime(2000, 01, 01)` and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) is `DateTime(2018, 01, 01)`, and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 1, the range slider will render the major ticks at 2000, 2001, 2002, and so on.